WoodySlum/smarties.io/README.md

 <img src="res/icons/logo-gitlab.png" style="" width="150" height="145" />
 </p>

-# Hautomation-IO
+# Smarties-IO

-Hautomation is a **complete home automation system**.
+Smarties is a **complete home automation system**.
 It allows you to **use multiple devices brands and orchestrate them together**, *for example you can turn on your Philips Hue lights with a Chacon switch*.

-Hautomation use Ngrok secured tunnel and can be accessed from everywhere without configuring your router, even over a 4G router !
+Smarties use Ngrok secured tunnel and can be accessed from everywhere without configuring your router, even over a 4G router !

 **All data is stored on the local device** !
 Yes, your privacy is very important.
-The system will only transmit hautomation ID, boot date and tunnel url to a gateway.
+The system will only transmit smarties ID, boot date and tunnel url to a gateway.
 Those informations are needed to access system anywhere around the world.

 The application can easily run on a **Raspberry PI** which implies a **really cheap home automation system**.